Men's major golf championships: Winning total (aggregate)

 The aggregate scoring records for each major are tabulated below, listed in order of when the majors are scheduled annually.

 Winning total (to par)

 The scoring records to par for each major are tabulated below, listed in order of when the majors are scheduled annually.

 Largest margins of victory

 Major championships have been won by a margin of nine strokes or greater on eight occasions.
-On a further eight occasions, majors have been won by a margin of eight strokes; they include the 2012 PGA Championship, which was played over the Ocean Course at the Kiawah Island Golf Resort, for which Rory McIlroy holds the PGA Championship record.
+On a further eight occasions, majors have been won by a margin of eight strokes; this includes Rory McIlroy's victory in the 2012 PGA Championship at the Kiawah Island Golf Resort, which is the PGA Championship event record.